Download and print as a PDF (472kB pdf)

 Having a SeHCAT scan requires you to attend two appointments, seven days apart.

-If there is a possibility that you are pregnant or you are currently breastfeeding please inform the department before your appointment as we will likely have to re-schedule.
+If there is a possibility that you are pregnant, please inform the department before your appointment.
+This should not affect your appointment.

 Can I bring someone with me?